 Our PhD student body reflects a growing and diverse global community giving you near unrivalled opportunities to make new friends, debate aspects of your research with a substantial peer group, and begin making those networks that will stand you in good stead throughout you careers.

 You’ll become part of our vibrant postgraduate research culture, focused on philosophy.
 The postgraduate community within the School is lively, energetic and diverse and, contribute enormously to the research culture of the school.
 It includes many of our own graduates, as well as graduates of British and Irish universities such as Edinburgh, Glasgow, Oxford, and UCD, and international institutions such as Princeton, Georgetown and Minzu University Beijing.

 We are proud of the students who have graduated with their doctorates.
 Where possible we stay in touch so that the link and relationships remain long after a student has left the School.
 View our alumni here.

 Employability is at the heart of the Queen’s curriculum.
 Key to this is the delivery of a programme that fully equips all of its students to succeed in their careers and give them a competitive edge in the graduate job market.
 Social science graduates are in demand for their critical thinking skills as they are equipped to question received views and explore new approaches and solutions.
 Graduates of the School have found success in a wide range of careers including journalism, PR, marketing, policy research, social work, teaching, civil service and government posts.

-- Queen’s is ranked 22nd in the world for international outlook (Times Higher Education World University Rankings, 2020).
+- Queen’s ranked 17 in the world for international outlook (Times Higher Education World University Rankings 2022).